AgentHackerYT/radiobot/README.md

 - How to change Prefix?
 Ans: cr!setconf prefix (value)

--Can i change the bitrate?
+- Can i change the bitrate?
 Ans: Yes

 - How to change bitrate?